 A three-tiered on-call team serves 24 hours a day throughout the year, including breaks.
 RAs serve in the first level of this on-call rotation.
-RAs conduct nightly rounds, are asked to get to know all residents, and submit nightly duty logs, as well as incident reports as needed.
+RAs conduct nightly rounds, are asked to get to know all residents, submit nightly duty logs, and incident reports as needed.

-Professional On-Call Staff are full-time employees on campus who also conduct nightly rounds throughout these residence halls.
+Resident Directors (RDs) are full-time employees on campus who also conduct nightly rounds throughout these residence halls.
 These individuals aid RAs and residents in events of alcohol or drug misuse, campus threats, fire alarms, doors not locking or closing, major leaks, significant maintenance issues, or other Tier 2 violations/concerns.

-Administrations are full-time employees in Student Affairs, Director level or higher, who provide support to residents and the Residence Life Team in the event of issues that result in harm to self or others.
+Administration level responders are full-time Student Affairs employees, Director level or higher, who support residents and the Residence Life Team in case of issues that result in harm to self or others.
 These can include hospitalization or police/emergency medical staff presence, mental health issues, fire, and campus threats.